shipt/py-volley/docs/docs/extending.md

 # Extending Volley

-Volley can be extending by developing additional connectors, serializers, and model handlers.
+Volley can be extended by developing additional connectors, serializers, and model handlers.
+Each of these have base classes that can be inherited into your own implementations, then registered in the Engine() configuration to be used with your application.

 Briefly: